 DECIDE ONE THING

-You have to be good at lots of things ... but the way to win is to become differentiatingly great at One Thing.
+For those of you who have not yet read Dave Ramos' book, Decide One Thing, we will summarize it in One Sentence: you must be good at lots of things, but the way to win is to become differentiatingly great at One Thing.

 DIFFERENTIATING COMPETITIVE ADVANTAGE

 Every corporate strategy textbook espouses the importance of creating a competitive advantage.
 So, why do so many companies struggle?

 We believe that the competitive advantage frameworks in textbooks are too theoretical and complex.

 To address this problem, SHIFTPOINTS developed a simple 2x2 matrix to illustrate how companies can create a competitive advantage.

 A competitive advantage is the combination of something that you uniquely do and something that you are great at doing.
 (High Differentiation + Great Performance.)

 To accelerate the process, we developed a list of 40 sources of competitive advantage, along with examples of winners who have utilized them.
 The SHIFTPOINTS WINventoryTM provides a structured way to evaluate each of the 40 sources.
 The goal is to complete these two sentences:

 - We are good at lots of things, but we are differentiatingly great at _________________.
 (This is your One Thing.)